University of Bolton, Deane Road, Bolton. BL3 5AB

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-Our dual award BSc (Hons) Business Management (Finance) course is designed to provide a broad understanding of business functions within the business and commercial world with the opportunity to develop expertise in the specific area of finance and accounting.
+Our BSc (Hons) Business Management (Finance) course is designed to provide a broad understanding of business functions in the business and commercial world, along with the opportunity to develop expertise in the specific area of finance and accounting.

-The course offers you a route into general management as well as the specialist area of business finance, so you can tailor your skills and knowledge to pursue your chosen career.
-Areas such as supply chain management, enterprise, marketing, law, retail and people management would also be open to you.
-The dual qualification gained on successful completion of this course is designed to enhance your employability in your preferred field of management.
+The course offers you a route into general management and the specialist area of business finance, so you can tailor your skills and knowledge to pursue your chosen career.
+Areas such as supply chain management, enterprise, marketing, law, retail and people management will also be open to you.

 Graduates with specialist business finance knowledge underpinned by a broader understanding of how businesses and managers operate have a competitive advantage when entering employment or self-employment.
 As a graduate of this course, you’ll be equipped to enter a wide range of business and management roles in the public, private and voluntary sectors.

-Possessing knowledge of business finance legislation, policy and practice is particularly valuable for management roles in the banking and finance sector.
-Alternatively, you’ll be well placed to embark on careers in areas such as retail management, human resource management, marketing, customer service management, advertising, merchandising, logistics and supply chain management.
+Knowledge of business finance legislation, policy, and practice is particularly valuable for management roles in the banking and finance sector.
+Alternatively, you'll be well placed to embark on careers in areas such as retail management, human resource management, marketing, customer service management, advertising, merchandising, logistics and supply chain management.

 |Home Fees||Year of study||Total|